sourceincite/sourceincite.github.io/_posts/0000-00-00-its-not-our-sandbox-auditing-foxit-readers-pdf-printer-for-an-eop.md

 .text:0043AE62 sub_43AE57      endp
 ```

-<p class="cn" markdown="1">However, if we look past the vulnerable function, we can see something interesting:</p>
+However, if we look past the vulnerable function, we can see something interesting:

 ```
 .text:0041E4A2 loc_41E4A2:                                      ; CODE XREF: sub_41E190+2F0